Kiuwan logo

 What’s the Purpose of a Secure Code Review?

-Twitter recently found itself the victim of a data breach caused by incorrect settings around an application programming interface or API.
+Twitter recently became the victim of a data breach caused by incorrect settings around an application programming interface (API).
 Hackers stole the information of 5.4 million users and posted it to an online forum.
-Threat actors began selling the information online for $30,000.
+Threat actors then began selling the information online for $30,000.

 Attacks like these are a wake-up call to companies of all sizes to take code security more seriously.
 Secure code reviews play a pivotal role in helping organizations prevent the kind of vulnerabilities in software code that lead to cybersecurity breaches.
 Let’s look at the role of secure code reviews, why they’re so important, and best practices for implementation.